The most satisfying thing for us is to know that we are living for God’s purposes because it gives our lives direction, meaning and contentment.

 That would be scary and would it do any good?

 Actually, read the true story of how Hitler was warned by God not to attack Poland – the link is at the bottom of this page.

 Jonah probably thought that it was too scary and that it was just too big a task for him to do.

 God was asking to preach to a cruel despot of the Assyrian superpower.

 So he responded to God’s Word – and took a boat in the opposite direction!

 God, who is Lord over all things, stirred up a huge storm to thwart Jonah’s disobedience.

-So they started to ask around: “Have you offended one of your gods?”
+So amid this mighty storm, the sailors started to ask around: “Have you offended one of your gods?”

 “No, how about you?”

 “This is a wild storm!
 There can only be one explanation… Jonah!
 How dare you sleep below deck, seek your god!”